What does XXX mean? On your way becoming Hola Veteran you will hear many terms, see many systems, have to understand a

 Improved number of downloads on hola homepage as a result of improving the user flow during installation.
 Completed: + web installer - increase the installs from 65% to 95% by fixing technical bugs during installation flow.
 Planned: * Design and implement the main view in hola homepage to increase the first click on the main button from 35% to 70% (attached first version of the new design. we will run a test during the weekend).

 The working hours of everyone, including management, are all

 open for the whole company to see - enabling real time peer

 This allows the company's R&D to be spread out in 20+ cities, over 15 time zones, and still be an efficient and productive development team.

 - Value: Making the web worldwide again by allowing everyone the freedom to watch content without censorship

-- Tech: Its the only P2P VPN in the world.
+- Tech: Its the only P2P network in the world.
 P2P makes Hola free and open

 - Platforms: Available as a Chrome Extension, Firefox Extension, stand-alone browser, iOS, Android